About This Chapter

 - Describing ways to support your message with primary and secondary research

-- Discussing how to assess the reliability and validity of sources
+- Assessing the reliability and validity of sources and locating research materials

 - Paraphrasing, quoting and summarizing research

-- Citing from authored books, edited books, revised books and magazines
+- Creating citations for journal articles, authored books, edited books, revised books and magazines

-- Examining MLA format, APA citations and Chicago citation style
+- Using MLA, APA and Chicago citation style

 You can use the video lessons to better understand research elements as you study for the exam.
 Instructors make studying simple by offering step-by-step instructional guidance while presenting the videos in a visually entertaining fashion.

 1. Supporting Your Message With Primary and Secondary Research

 An individual's ability to support messages with primary and secondary research for business communication is a much needed skill.
 There are some key differences between primary and secondary research and how the information can be acquired, utilized, and help create an effective message.